 such as a chief information officer and director of technology to a "jack-of-all-trades" manager of technology to technology-specific jobs such as

 a database administrator, software developer, web specialist and network

-technical sessions to provide enough technical information to be a relevant educational experience for
+Hands-on training for technical staff on specific technologies is not the focus of this conference.
+However, we want the technical sessions to provide enough technical information to be a relevant educational experience for the technology professionals.

 There will be three concurrent break-out sessions.

-indicate whether your session is more appropriate for a management, technical or grants management audience.
+Please indicate whether your session is more appropriate for a management, technical or grants management audience.
 The committee hopes to have a good mix of all three session types.

 The committee welcomes sessions that are educational, relevant, timely, engaging and valuable.

 The committee identified the following high level areas of interest for potential sessions.
 Your session does not have to fit into one of these areas of interest but we share the list to provide some guidance about the type of content the committee hopes to include in the conference.